-A PR crisis can happen to any organization, big or small, so you need to be well-versed on the right way to handle a PR crisis.
+A PR crisis can happen to any organization, big or small, especially in today’s fast-paced world.
 There is a plethora of worst-case possibilities – product recalls, data breaches, viral negative posts, and many more.

-This is why it’s extremely crucial to have a crisis communication plan in place even before anything happens.
-This way, if your organization does find itself in a worst-case scenario, your team would know how to navigate the situation.
+This is why it’s extremely crucial to have a crisis communication plan in place even before anything happens, so that if your organization does find itself in a worst-case scenario, your team would know how to navigate the situation.

 As part of the crisis communication plan, your team needs to know these important dos and don’ts to successfully handle a PR crisis.